mtlynch/mtlynch.io/content/notes/htfp-live/index.md

   - /htfp-live/cover.webp
 ---

-I'm teaching a live course about how I've found success sharing my blog posts on Hacker News.
-[Sign up](#sign-up) by Monday (June 24th) to to reserve your slot.
+I'm teaching a small-group, live course about attracting readers to your blog through Hacker News.
+[Sign up](#sign-up) by Monday (June 24th) to reserve your slot.

 {{<img src="cover.webp">}}